 But I have to warn you, if you are familiar with other digital adoption platforms, it will take a whole new learning curve to get used to Gainsight PX.
 This is because the UI is quite unusual, and you might have to digest the whole UI for a few days just to get acquainted with it and get going.

-Knowledge centers have almost completely taken over help centers since they are more user-friendly and easier to access.
+Knowledge bases have almost completely taken over help centers since they are more user-friendly and easier to access.

 Gainsight PX didn’t stay behind the trend, and introduced their own interpretation of knowledge bases, the “knowledge centers”.